pdfcpu/pdfcpu/form/form_multifill.md

 Values prefixed with * will be locked.
 Each column represents a form field identified in the header line by field id:

-3. To trigger form filling run
+3. To trigger form filling run:
 ```
 pdfcpu form multifill in.pdf in.csv outDir
 ```

-4. or if you are only interested in a single output file run
+4. or if you are only interested in a single output file run:
 ```
 pdfcpu form multifill -m merge in.pdf in.csv outDir
 ```